GetMetamorph/Adopte-un-pet-s/README.md

 Cart: Created but not finished;
 Category: Done
 Item: Almost Done, miss insert to cart_items_id and item_category_id
-User: Almost Donen miss insert to cart
+User: Almost Done, miss insert to cart
 CartItems: TO DO
 ItemCategory: TO DO